When I had an overnight layover at Fukuoka airport and discovered they didn’t allow sleeping in their terminals, I felt a stab at my pocketbook.

 Some folk even like to look like them.

-Thus, Manga Cafes otherwise called Manga Kissa are 24 hour internet cafes, furnished with wall-to-wall manga comic books and videos.
+Thus, Manga Cafes in Japan otherwise called Manga Kissa are 24 hour internet cafes, furnished with wall-to-wall manga comic books and videos.
 Local Japanese who miss their bus home or need an overnight rest place, can rent a cubicle out for the night.

 However, due to the low rental costs, a growing number of unemployed Japanese youth (aka Japanese net refugees) now use them over renting apartments.
 Thus, it’s said that over 75% of the cafes expect to be used for overnight stays and are generally stocked with enough things to make for a temporary living accommodation (Read here).